 Database: One of the fundamentals and pillars of computation and technology.
-A database is basically an organized collection of all the data associated with a specific unit/category.

 This data is specifically modeled so it can portray particular aspects of the reality.

-The Database management systems are applications that are designed in such a way that they interact with the user.
 These software systems are designed so that they can be defined, created, answer queries, undated and can administer databases.

 While databases are present in almost every strata and type of application in today’s tech-obsessed world, there are very few people who are actually well-acquainted with the terms related to it.
 Here’s a quick look at the terminologies associated with databases:

 Database is one of those fields of technology that needs the right designing skills to get an efficient database management system.

 A good database needs planning and proper designing followed by its execution.

 Before getting on the design, the categories of data are sorted out, followed by listing the needs of the database management system so that the designed system can meet the requirements.